 R v Brown - Attempted murder, aiding and abetting assisted suicide.
 Defendant sentenced to a Community Order.
 This case was reported by the BBC.

-R v MT – Assisting another to engage in preparatory acts of terrorism (UK Plot).
+R v MT - Assisting another to engage in preparatory acts of terrorism (UK Plot).
 MT sentenced to a determinate sentence.
-Covered by BBC.
+This case was reported by the BBC.

-R v U – Directing terrorism, terrorist training, engaging in preparatory acts of terrorism (UK Plot).
-Covered in Guardian.
+R v U - Directing terrorism, terrorist training, engaging in preparatory acts of terrorism (UK Plot).
+This case was reported by The Guardian.

-R v K – Engaging in conduct in preparation of terrorist acts.
+R v K - Engaging in conduct in preparation of terrorist acts.
 Preparing to travel to Syria to join with IS.
 Co-Defendant convicted of UK plot: planning a murderous attack on military personnel at the Lakenheath US airbase.
-Covered by BBC.
+This case was reported by the BBC.